phdesign/flickr-rsync/README.md

                         output or CSV
   --list-sort           sort alphabetically when --list-only, note that this
-                        forces buffering of remote sources so will be slower --include REGEX       include only files matching REGEX.
-Defaults to media file extensions only --include-dir REGEX   include only directories matching REGEX
+                        forces buffering of remote sources so will be slower --checksum            calculate file checksums for local files.
+Print checksum when listing, use checksum for comparison when syncing
+  --include REGEX       include only files matching REGEX.
+Defaults to
+                        media file extensions only --include-dir REGEX   include only directories matching REGEX